 But what annoys me most of all is that the young are totally blind to all the advantages that they enjoy over us at the same age.
 They have the Internet.
 They can stream music and videos of their choice all day long at ridiculously low cost.
 If we wanted to hear our own choice of music at their age, we had to save up to buy vinyl discs.
 If we wanted to see a film, we had to pay to go to the local cinema, perhaps once a fortnight.
 They can buy an endless supply of cheap, fashionable clothes produced by slave labour in Indonesia.
 At their age we had to save up for weeks to be able to afford a new dress or coat.
 Or else we had to make it ourselves.
 We cooked for ourselves.
 They take it for granted that you eat out or have cooked meals delivered.
 And they take warmth for granted.
 They have grown up in centrally heated homes.
 When we were growing up, you had to be at least middle class to have central heating.

-We didn't have computers.
-We didn't have mobile phones, let alone smartphones which are themselves computers more powerful than the ones that sent the first astronauts into space.
-Most of us didn't have the Bank of Mum and Dad to fall back on when we needed money.
+We did not have computers.
+We did not have mobile phones, let alone smartphones which are themselves computers more powerful than the ones that sent the first astronauts into space.
+Most of us did not have the Bank of Mum and Dad to fall back on when we needed money.
 Our parents were poor, like us.
-And we didn't have the luxury of getting offended when people said things to us that we didn't like.
+And we did not have the luxury of getting offended when people said things to us that we didn’t like.
 There was no political correctness in those days.
-People said what they thought, and if you didn't like it, you could go elsewhere.
+People said what they thought, and if you didn’t like it, you could go elsewhere.
 You certainly could not demand that they be silenced, especially if they were older than you.
 We were taught to work hard, to ignore insults, to put up with things and to make our own entertainments.
 And many of us have lived surprisingly happy lives by following that programme.
 We have nothing to be ashamed of.

 Nobody knows if it is possible to get back there from where we are now.
 Everyone, whether pro- or anti-Brexit, agrees that in the short term, we are in for a very bumpy ride.
 The irony is that if there is good smooth driving beyond the bumps, it will be the young people who profit from it in the end, not us oldies.
 But I bet you they won't be grateful!